Iowa Speedway – Calypso Lemonade 150

 The track has changed ownership throughout the years, with NASCAR acquiring the site in 2013.
 At the time, there was talk of having a Cup race at the speedway, but that has yet to come to fruition.

 The track has hosted numerous IndyCar races along with NASCAR Camping World Truck Series, NASCAR Xfinity Series, and ARCA.
 The speedway has seen numerous big names on its track including Joey Logano, Kevin Harvick, and Helio Castroneves.

 Be sure to bring a card for all purchases.
 Iowa Speedway is cashless.

-Coke products ($5) are the soda of choice along with numerous choices of domestic and premium beer ($7-$8).
+Pepsi products are the soda of choice along with numerous choices of domestic beer and wine.

-Entering the gates, there are different race/car related displays and sales promotions.
+Entering the gates, there are different race/car-related displays and sales promotions.
 Concessions and restrooms are all under the seating area.
 As you enter the seating area, the entire track becomes visible.
-Grandstand seats and bleacher seats, so you will be sitting on a bench.
-Padded seats are allowed to be brought in, provided there is no metal in them.
+Grandstand seats are all bleacher seats, so you will be sitting on a bench.
+Padded seats and chairbacks are allowed to be brought in, provided there is no metal in them.

 In the middle section of the seating area is the Newton Club.
-Newton Club tickets cost more than grandstand, but the seats are chairbacks.
-Another perk of the Newton Club is there is an indoor area where you can sit, and can purchase some concessions without missing any of the race.
-These tickets came in handy on this night as rain delayed the start of the race for three hours, so sitting in an air-conditioned room with snacks and a full bar was definitely worth the added cost.
+Newton Club tickets cost more than the grandstand, but the seats are chairbacks.
+Another perk of the Newton Club is there is an indoor area where you can sit and you can purchase drinks without missing any of the race.
+If it is a rainy day or particularly warm, this is the preferred option as you can get out of the rain or go inside and cool off in the air conditioning.